Keisei Electric Railway: History

 Skyliner service began in 1973 and started serving the airport in 1978, when the first Narita Airport Station opened (today's Higashi-Narita station).

 A new underground station was opened in 1991 to provide a more direct connection to terminal 1, and in 1992 service began to terminal 2.

 On July 17, 2010, Skyliner switched its route to the newly built Narita Sky Access and reduced the travel time by 15 minutes.

+On 31 October 2023, Keisei announced plans to acquire its subsidiary Shin-Keisei Electric Railway.
+The acquisition was completed on 1 April 2025, and the Shin-Keisei Line was renamed to the Matsudo Line.
+The acquisition added 26.5 km of trackage to the railway's operations.

 Lines

-Keisei operates 178.3 km of railway that consists of one trunk line named the Main Line and six branch lines.
+Keisei operates 178.3 km of railway that consists of one trunk line named the Main Line, six branch lines, and the former Shin-Keisei line.